The Story of Tracy Beaker (TV series): Reruns

 When the series ended, repeats of the series were shown frequently on the CBBC channel until 24 March 2016 (stopping part-way through series 5).
 However, all episodes were released on the BBC iPlayer in July 2017 and remained there until the end of the year.
 The episodes returned in September 2018, and on 2 December 2018, the movie was shown again, followed by two episodes of the show on 3 and 4 December 2018.
 The movie continues to be broadcast regularly, and the series returned to the iPlayer in May 2019.
-The series was repeated again on CBBC from 4 January 2021.
+The series was repeated again on CBBC from 4 January 2021, and again from 6 July 2026.